dislux-hapfyl/tclme/README.md

 # 20. What “expert” actually looks like

-An expert Tcl programmer in your Core environment can:
+An expert Tcl programmer in your Tclme environment can:

 1. Look at an error and know whether it is:
    - syntax